mkram01/EPI563-SpatialEPI/README.md

-# EPI563-Fall2020-SpatialEPI
+# EPI563-SpatialEPI

-This is the student-facing text for class
+Welcome to the ad-hoc readings for Fall 2020 Concepts and Applications in Spatial Epidemiology (EPI 563).
+This repo is a `bookdown` project designed to provide supplemental material for each weekly module.